Hartford Line: Fares and service

-Tickets from New Haven to Hartford are $8 and from New Haven to Springfield $12.75, both roughly half as much as what Amtrak's fares were before Hartford Line service began in June 2018.
+As of June 2018, tickets from New Haven to Hartford were $8 and from New Haven to Springfield $12.75, both roughly half as much as what Amtrak's fares were before the service began.
 Discounts for bulk purchases of tickets and commuter passes are also offered.
 CTrail tickets can be purchased at ticket vending machines (TVMs) at all stations and on the CTrail eTix app.
 Alternatively for Amtrak operated trains, local tickets at the same price as CTrail can be purchased from Amtrak’s ticket windows at New Haven, Hartford, and Springfield or online.
 Passengers boarding an Amtrak Hartford Line train at Windsor must pre-purchase an Amtrak ticket before boarding over the phone or online on a smart phone or mobile device to avoid an onboard surcharge.
 The ticket machine at Windsor Locks was installed by November 2018, with Windsor installed in 2019.

 Ten round-trips on weekdays are operated under the CTrail brand, with four New Haven–Hartford round-trips, six New Haven–Springfield round-trips, and one Windsor Locks–New Haven trip.
 Amtrak provides an additional eight New Haven-Springfield round-trips, two of which were added to the schedule upon launch of the Hartford Line in June 2018.
 Amtrak’s eight round-trips include all of their local 400 series Hartford Line and Valley Flyer trains, along with their Northeast Regional through trains that terminate in Springfield.
 This makes for a total of eighteen round-trips between New Haven and Hartford, fourteen of which operate the full line to Springfield.
 On weekends and holidays, CTrail operates two New Haven–Hartford round-trips and four New Haven–Springfield round-trips; along with Amtrak's pre-existing schedule, making for a total of twelve-thirteen round-trips offered on weekends and holidays.

 On September 14, 2020, Amtrak began requiring reserved tickets for Springfield-terminating Northeast Regional trains as part of a new policy requiring reservations for all Northeast Regional trips.
 Fares for these trips remained the same as other Hartford Line trains.